 he avoided the temptation of power

-Thank you Jesus, for avoiding power, and seeking to sacrifice yourself for our redemption.
+Thank you, Jesus, for turning away from power and choosing the path of sacrifice for our redemption.